 "Silicon Valley" - it's easy to forget this area's role as California's first premium wine production region - the Santa Clara Valley.
 Native Americans named it "the Valley of the Heart's Delight."
-French and Italian immigrants who settled here during the Gold Rush era recognized the rich soils and Mediteranean climate as the perfect New World home for their European grape varietals.
+French and Italian immigrants who settled here during the Gold Rush era recognized the rich soils and Mediterranean climate as the perfect New World home for their European grape varietals.
 And so it begins...

 The history of winemaking and viticulture in the Santa Clara Valley goes back to the 18th Century.
 From the discovery of native "Vitis Californica" grapes growing wild and the first plantings of Mission grapes at the Santa Clara Mission in 1798, through boom years and depression, phylloxera and prohibition, the region has some of the richest tradition of anywhere in the country.

-respected wineries such as Mirassou and Almadén were sold and their old vineyards torn up and subdivided.
+With the rise of Silicon Valley, farmland gave way to technology parks, housing and shopping malls.
+Well known,respected wineries such as Mirassou and Almadén were sold and their old vineyards torn up and subdivided.
 In much of the county its viticultural history is represented by little more than street names and historical markers.
 Winegrowing continued in the south of the county; around Hecker Pass and Watsonville Road a number of family owned wineries continued to produce wines, mostly for local consumption.

 School teachers Terry and Mary Kay Parks founded the Sycamore Creek winery (BW 4759) in 1976.
 Some of their early vintages were exceptional, with their 1978 Cabernet Sauvignon still being in fine condition 30 years later.